 Who would choose our program?

 Our program caters to children ages 4 to 15.
 Some of our students are of German heritage, others have no German background.
 No previous German is necessary.
 There are classes for children K through 10th grade.
-Parents select our school because they believe that nurturing one’s heritage or learning a second or third foreign language benefits their child’s development and can be useful later — whether in college or for their career.
+Parents select our school because they believe that nurturing one’s heritage or learning a second or third foreign language benefits their child’s development.

 How do we teach?

-We teach German as a foreign language: Teachers will speak English in class when necessary and explanations are given in English, especially in the lower grades.
-In the upper grades, English is phased out in favor of German.
+We teach German as a foreign language: In the lower grades teachers will speak English in class when necessary and explanations are given in English.
+In the upper grades, English is phased out.

 When are classes?